Specialized (OSBB) Ceramic Bottom Brackets

 For steel and aluminum frames like the Allez and Sequoia, along with 2017 mid-segment carbon road frames, bottom brackets will be mostly BSA threaded.
 The Allez sprint is BB30.

-In previous years, all carbon frames were setup with PF30.
+In previous years, all short travel carbon frames were setup with PF30.
 You will need to purchase a bottom bracket in our PressFit30 section to fit your specific crank set.

-Good news is Kogel Bearings offers options to install a ceramic bottom bracket for Shimano, Sram GXP or any 30mm or 24mm diameter crank spindle on your Specialized frame.
+Good news is Kogel Bearings offers options to install a ceramic bottom bracket for Shimano, Sram DUB and GXP or any 30mm or 24mm diameter crank spindle on your Specialized frame.

 WHY Upgrade/Replace Your Bottom Bracket